-Sebastian Gorka, who worked in the White House until August, said Mr Trump “believes that nation states prosper when they are sovereign”.
+Sebastian Gorka, who worked in the White House until August, told BBC Scotland Mr Trump “believes that nation states prosper when they are sovereign”.

 The US president previously said Scottish independence would be “terrible” because the country could lose the right to host the British Open golf tournament.